-There are two fans on the east wall of Cave 1 (Figure 15).
-In addition, there are three 0.15 m (6") diameter vent holes on the west wall near the ceiling and two $0.3 \text{ m} \times 0.3 \text{ m} (12"\times 12")$ square vents.
+There are two fans on the east wall of Cave 1 (Figure 13).
+In addition, there are three $0.15 \text{ m}(6^{\circ})$ diameter vent holes on the west wall near the ceiling and two $0.3 \text{ m} \times 0.3 \text{ m} (12^{\circ} \times 12^{\circ})$ square vents.
 These square vent holes have chimneys attached to them on the ceiling.
 The height of the chimneys is about 7 ft. which will mitigate any hazard in the unusual event of cryogenic gas release in Cave 1.
 The existence of these fans is included for completeness of information, however the ODH assessment of UITF does not take credit for the existence of these fans.

-Figure 15: (Left) Fan with a capacity of 7400 CFM vents air into the high bay area, (middle) fan with a capacity of 4400 CFM vents air to outside the test lab
+Figure 13: (Left) Fan with a capacity of 7400 CFM vents air into the high bay area, (Right) fan with a capacity of 4400 CFM vents air to outside the test lab

 As mentioned above in the section related to Shielding, two penetrations serve as vent holes should the Cavel enclosure fill with helium gas.
-Above the cave, these penetrations have "chimney stacks" attached, to direct the light helium gas safely above the heads of occupants who might be working atop the Cavel enclosure (Figure 16).
-Memory foam fills the remaining penetrations, to block the free flow of helium gas to the electronics racks located above, where personnel might be working.
+Above the cave, these penetrations have "chimney stacks" attached, to direct the light helium gas safely above the heads of occupants who might be working atop the Cavel enclosure (Figure 14).
+So called "memory foam" fills the remaining penetrations, to block the free flow of helium gas to the electronics racks located above, where personnel might be working.
 The foam can be removed from penetrations, for example to provide additional cabling to the UITF enclosure, but only after consulting with the Facility Manager to determine if foam removal creates an ODH hazard.
 If liquid helium is present within the QCM, the ODH level of the rooftop region becomes ODH1 when the foam is removed from penetrations, and the Safety Systems Group will be required to provide local oxygen monitoring throughout the duration of the work.
 If there is no liquid helium inside the QCM, the foam can be removed without taking extra ODH precautions.
 The Facility Manager will inform personnel as to the cryogenic state of the QCM.
 Signs placed near the penetrations on the Cavel rooftop provide foam removal instructions.

-ational Accelerator Facility
+tional Accelerator Facility

-Figure 16.
-Two helium "chimney" stacks attached to rectangular penetrations in the ceiling of Cave1.
+Figure 14.
+Two helium "chimney" stacks attached to rectangular penetrations in the ceiling of Cave 1.
 If helium gas is released inside the UITF enclosure, these chimneys will direct helium gas above the heads of staff members working near the electronics racks above Cave1.
+Before energizing the QCM with high power RF energy, sandbags will be positioned at the base of each "chimney".

-There is a passive 5.6 m2 vent beneath the raised roof of Cave 2 (Figure 17) to vent lighter than air cryogens into the high bay area in the unlikely event of an equipment failure of experimental targets (e.g. HD-Ice).
+There is a passive 5.6 m2 vent beneath the raised roof of Cave 2 (Figure 15) to vent lighter than air cryogens into the high bay area in the unlikely event of an equipment failure of experimental targets (e.g. HD-Ice).